theotchlx/theotchlx/src/pages/blog/articles/article-1.md

 title: 'My First Blog Post'
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+abstract: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'
 tags: ["astro", "blogging", "learning in public"]
+insight: 3
 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.